For Whom the Sleigh Bell Tolls: Production

 "For Whom the Sleigh Bell Tolls" was written by series regular Erik Durbin and directed by series regular Bob Bowen.
 The episode was the twenty-second to be produced in the season five production cycle.
-The first few minutes of the episode were previewed at the San Diego Comic-Con International in July 2010, but shown in black-and-white form.
+The first few minutes of the episode were previewed at San Diego Comic-Con in July 2010, but shown in black-and-white form.
 While writing the episode, the writers tried to come up with a bloody story.
 Writer Durbin said, "Everybody in the [writing] room kind of was talking about making it as bloody as possible, I think.
 It was just which movie were we going to model it after. [...]
 I think ‘300’ got thrown around the most, talking about trying to make it as bloody and cool as ‘300.’"
 The episode had a TV-14 rating, and series co-creator Seth MacFarlane said that "no kids will ever see it", joking that "They follow those [content ratings] like the f-ing Bible."
 He also said that the episode informs kids that "Santa really exists".
 He said, "Except that he’s a crazed murderer.
 But as long as the tradition is upheld, then I guess that’s all that’s important."

 In August 2010, MacFarlane and the voice cast were present at the Television Critics Association (TCA) press tour in Los Angeles, promoting the hundredth episode, "100 A.D."
 The event also included a table read of "For Whom the Sleigh Bell Tolls", and Gail Pennington of the St. Louis Post-Dispatch wrote, "not much can really be said about the episode except that it includes a mass slaughter of elves."
 The event also previewed the animation for the final act of the episode.
 The band August Burns Red's cover of "Carol of the Bells" was featured in the episode.
 Series regulars Matt McKenna and Erik Durbin provided the voice of Santa Claus and the moonshiner Bob Todd, respectively, while guest star Clancy Brown provided the voice of the liquor store manager.